sjoblomj/latex-compile-server/README.md

 ## Example usage
-There is a personal invitation sample in the `example` directory, which will produce a document typesetted with pgfornament.
-The layout and "main document" is in `example/invite.tex`, and the personal information is in `example/personalinfo.tex`.
+There is a personal invitation sample in the `example` directory, which will produce a document that is typeset with [pgfornament](https://ctan.org/pkg/pgfornament) by Alain Matthes et al. The layout and "main document" is in `example/invite.tex`, and the personal information is in `example/personalinfo.tex`.

 To compile it, run the Docker container.
 Compress the two files to a zip: `zip -rj doc.zip example`.
 Then run `curl -X POST -H "Content-Type: multipart/form-data" -F "mainFile=invite" -F "data=@doc.zip" http://localhost:58404/compile --output invite.pdf`